1414C/jiffy/README.md

 * Table _usrgroup_ is checked for the existance of the 'Super' group.
 * If the 'Super' User Group is not found, it is created.
 * All existing Authorization allocations to the 'Super' User Group are deleted.
-* The list of route Authorizations is then used to allocate the Authorization for each end-point to the 'Super' User Group.
+* The list of route Authorizations is then used to allocate Authorization for each end-point to the 'Super' User Group.
 * A check for the existance of the 'admin' user is executed against the _usr_ table.
 * If the 'admin' user does not exist, it is created as a member of the 'Super' User Group, with an initial password of 'initpass'.
 * As the User Group Authorizations are cached locally on the application server, the cache is re-initialized so that the 'Super' group is available.